BackofenLab/RNAProt/README.md

 ### Supported features

-RNAProt supports the following position-wise features, which can be utilized for training and prediction in addition to the sequence feature: secondary structure information (structural element probabilities), conservation scores (phastCons and phyloP), exon-intron annotation, transcript region annotation, repeat region annotation, and user-defined region annotations.
+RNAProt supports the following position-wise features, which can be utilized for training and prediction in addition to the sequence feature: secondary structure information (structural element probabilities), conservation scores (phastCons and phyloP), exon-intron annotation, transcript region annotation, repeat region annotation, and also user-defined region annotations.
 The following table lists the features available for each of the three input types (FASTA sequences, genomic regions BED, transcript regions BED):

 |   Feature       | Sequences | Genomic regions | Transcript regions |